Robust computation of linear models by convex relaxation: Related Work

-Both~\eqref{eqn:rank-sparsity} and~\eqref{eqn:lld} offer some theoretical guarantees under appropriate model assumptions.
-The most common algorithmic framework for these problems depends on the alternating direction method of multipliers (ADMM), which is a type of augmented Lagrangian scheme.
-These algorithms converge slowly, so it takes excessive computation to obtain a high-accuracy solution.
+The most common algorithmic framework for demixing methods of the form~\eqref{eqn:rank-sparsity} and~\eqref{eqn:lld} uses the alternating direction method of multipliers (ADMM)~\cite{BPC10:Distributed-Optimization}.
+These algorithms can converge slowly, so it may take excessive computation to obtain a high-accuracy solution.
+Indeed, our limited numerical experiments indicate that \rrp\ tends to be significantly faster than the ADMM implementation of~\cite{XCS10:Robust-PCA-NIPS,XCS11:Robust-PCA} and~\cite{MT11:Two-Proposals}.

+Nevertheless, the demixing strategy readily adapts to different situations such as missing observations or entrywise corruptions~\cite{XCS11:Robust-PCA,CLMW11:Robust-Principal}, while it is not immediately clear how to adapt the \rrp\ framework to these scenarios.